jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 Each game has 2 Players<br>
 Each Player has 4 collections of Cards: a deck, hand, prizes, and a bench. <br>
 The default Player constructor calls methods that fills the deck with about 6 of each Card type (Pokemon, Energy, and Trainer) <br>
 To make testing easier and playing faster, I made the deck size significantly smaller.
-All the card containers are ArrayLists, so to <br>
-increase the deck size, alter the fillDeck() method in Player.
+All the card containers are ArrayLists, so to increase the deck size, alter the fillDeck() method in Player.

 The game alternates between the user and a computer opponent, allowing them to each perform 6 options per turn.<br>
 Players can swap their active Pokemon, add a Pokemon to their bench, <br>
-evolve their active Pokemon, attack, or use Trainer cards. <br>
+evolve their active Pokemon, attach an energy, attack, or use Trainer cards. <br>
-The user selects which action to perform, the order to perform them in, and what Cards are involved.
-However, the computer opponent will always make one of each move in that specific order with random cards when possible.<br>
+The user selects which action to perform, the order, and the cards involved.
+However, the computer opponent will make exactly one of each deicision in that order if possible.<br>

 The game ends when a Player has 0 prize cards left, a Player has 0 cards in <br>
-their deck, or a Player has no active OR benched Pokemon. <br>
+their deck AND hand, or a Player has no active OR benched Pokemon. <br>

 ## File Information
 **Java Files:** 25 program files <br> <br>